 Every Government wants an education budget that is well spent.
 This is entirely the same for individual schools.

 “With Value-Added Measures (VAMs) offers schools some form of accountability, whether they are fair is another issue.
 At present we have a system where we expect teachers to achieve good test scores, complete report cards and If they underperform, bad teachers all fired and bad schools are closed.
 Yet, it has been known for a long time that these war numbers do not give a reliable picture of the quality of the school or teacher; there are other factors influencing student achievement.
 For example, socio-economic status.”

 The illusion of control does more damage than good, yet few teachers really ask how reliable these measures are.
 It starts with the words ‘standard’.

-> “There is nothing special about standardisation.
-We use it all the time in our day lives … The problem is not so much how students are tested – that is usually well founded … The question is what is being tested, or rather, should be tested, and for what purpose … Assessment has flooded every aspect of school life to a point where teachers can also be selectively assessed e.g. salary rise, bonus, job termination, or school closure, based on students’ outcomes.”
+“There is nothing special about standardisation.
+We use it all the time in our daily lives … The problem is not so much how students are tested – that is usually well-founded … The question is what is being tested, or rather, should be tested, and for what purpose … Assessment has flooded every aspect of school life to a point where teachers can also be selectively assessed e.g. salary rise, bonus, job termination, or school closure, based on students’ outcomes.”

-> We know children’s learning is not linear process, yet we continue to promote this nonsensical concept that we can judge the quality of a teacher by the outcomes a pupil secures.”
+We know children’s learning is not linear process, yet we continue to promote this nonsensical concept that we can judge the quality of a teacher by the outcomes a pupil secures.”

-> “Abundant research evidence (ASA, 2014) indicates only about 1 to 14% offer educational outcome can be attributed to schools.”
+“Abundant research evidence (ASA, 2014) indicates only about 1 to 14% of educational outcome can be attributed to schools.”

-> For example, teacher effect, but there are still many other factors, such as class sizes, resources and school budgets can influence a teacher’s impact.
+For example, teacher effect, but there are still many other factors, such as class sizes, resources and school budgets can influence a teacher’s impact.
 “The remaining 86 to 99% out-of-school factors are outside the control of teachers and schools.”
 (Coleman et al, 1966)